nodejs/readable-stream/README.md

 Node you, or the users of your libraries are using, use **readable-stream** *only* and avoid the *"stream"* module in Node-core, for background see [this blogpost](http://r.va.gg/2014/06/why-i-dont-use-nodes-core-stream-module.html).

 As of version 2.0.0 **readable-stream** uses semantic versioning.

+v3.x.x of `readable-stream` supports Node 6, 8, and 10, as well as
+evergreen browsers and IE 11.

+v2.x.x of `readable-stream` supports all Node.js version from 0.8, as well as evergreen browsers and IE 10 & 11.

 # Streams Working Group